 Command Description New Creates one of the following types of files: Text, Tcl Script, VHDL, Verilog, Synopsys Design Constraints, Constraint, Analysis Design Constraint, or Project.
-See New Command, on page 147. 🧭 Open Opens a project or file.
-Close Closes a project file. 🔚 Save Saves a project or a file.
+See New Command , on page 155. 達 Open Opens a project or file.
+Close Closes a project file.
+Save Saves a project or a file.
 Save As Saves a project or a file to a specified name. 🗊 Save All Saves all projects or files.
 Print Prints a file.
 For more information about printing, see the operating system documentation.
 Print Setup Specify print options.
-Create Image This command is available in the following views:HDL Analyst ViewsFSM Viewer A camera pointer ([]]) appears.
-Drag a selection rectangle around the region tor which you want to create an image, then release the mouse button.
+Create Image This command is available in the following views: HDL Analyst Views FSM Viewer A camera pointer ( ) appears.
+Drag a selection rectangle around the region for which you want to create an image, then when the region to the view of the v release the mouse button.
 You can also simply click in the current view, then the Create Image dialog appears.
-See Create Image Command, on page 148.
+See Create Image Command, on page 156.
 Build Project Creates a new project based on the file open in the Text Editor (if active), or lets you choose files to add to a new project.
-See Build Project Command, on page 150. 👲 Open Project Opens a project.
-See Open Project Command, on page 150.
+See Build Project Command, on page 158.
+Dpen Project Opens a project.
+See Open Project Command, on page 158.
 New Project Creates a new project.
 If a project is already open, it prompts you to save it before creating a new one.
 If you want to open multiple projects, select Allow multiple projects to be opened in the Project View dialog box.
-See Project View Options Command, on page 280.
+See Project View Options Command, on page 295.
 Close Project Closes the current project.